DSR-RHIT/me447-visualizing-data/week-01/setup_R_project.md

 -   Create a new directory C:/R/library.
 (That is, in C: create a folder named R. In R create a folder named library.)
 This is the directory pointed to by the .Renviron file.

-### Testing
+### For new RStudio projects

--   If you create a new RStudio Project, always paste a copy of the .Renviron file in the project root directory.
+-   Whenever you create a new RStudio Project, paste a copy of the .Renviron file in the project root directory.